aprateepQC/MyWikiTest/README.md

 userIdentifier:nil labels:nil];
     ```

 	Replace "<_Insert your API Key Here_>" with your Quantcast API Key.
 The API Key can be found in the file “api-key.txt” in your Quantcast SDK folder.
-All your API keys can also be found on your [Quantcast dashboard here] (https://www.quantcast.com/user/resources?listtype=apps).
+All your API keys can also be found on your Quantcast dashboard: [https://www.quantcast.com/user/resources?listtype=apps] (https://www.quantcast.com/user/resources?listtype=apps).

 	The `userIdentifier:` parameter accepts a string that uniquely identifies an individual user, such as an account login.
 Passing this information allows Quantcast to provide reports on your combined audience across all your properties: online, mobile web and mobile app.
 Please see the [Combined Web/App Audiences](#combined-webapp-audiences) section for more information.